Awareness Campaign Launched On Aircraft Safety, Bird Strike Mitigation - UrduPoint

 Awareness Campaign Launched On Aircraft Safety, Bird Strike Mitigation

-PESHAWAR, (UrduPoint / Pakistan Point News - 16th Jun, 2024) The Information and Public Relations Department of Khyber Pakhtunkhwa on Sunday initiated a comprehensive awareness campaign aimed at enhancing aircraft safety and mitigating the risks associated with bird strikes.
+PESHAWAR, (UrduPoint / Pakistan Point News - 17th Jun, 2024) The Information and Public Relations Department of Khyber Pakhtunkhwa Monday initiated a comprehensive awareness campaign aimed at enhancing aircraft safety and mitigating the risks associated with bird strikes.

 The Primary objective of the campaign is to educate the public on the importance of maintaining cleanliness in areas surrounding airport jurisdictions.
 Community members have been urged to adhere to the guidelines to ensure the safety of air travel in Khyber Pakhtunkhwa.